dellaboemia/getAndCleanDataProject/README.md

 ### Tidiness
 I've chosen to tidy my data by making it long.
 This means there are only 4 columns in my data.
 Depending on the analysis task, this may or may not be ideal, but I find this version easy to understand and useful for certain types of analysis.
+For instance, I like to use ggplot for exploration and plotting, and this long format is the most convenient for plotting/faceting across multiple variables.
+Another example: we can very easily compute aggregate statistics across subjects for each activity and for every variable in this format, whereas if the data were wide we would need to write separate aggregations for each column, or use lapply.
+However, if we needed to convert the data to the wide format (for instance to use the formula interface for a regression model), we could very easily do that by using the "spread()" function.

 When I extracted just the mean/standard deviations from the original data, I found a data set with 66 measurement variables along with the subject ID and the